johnalison/obsidian-notes/Journal/10 September 2024 Tuesday.md

 # Mega Debugging!

 # MPL
-- Iridium seems unactivated
+- Iridium seems unactivated...
+Pu-239 source was moved not in the reactor !

 # Mans meeting
-- Engine problem
+- Engine problem, which chips not getting the clock
 - Monday Management meeting ?